atkins126/DelphiFun/README.md

 A collection of some functions I wrote for other applications or out of boredom.

+# Yet another TExecutor implementation

+TExecutor executes a binary file either in foreground or background.

+* callback functions for success or error
+* Various methods to detect ending apps: by process id, image name, or image path
+* Option to check if the binary is digitally signed

 # Detect when a new drive letter gets attached to the Windows file system

 Windows broadcasts new devices to all applications that have a main window handle using the WM_DEVICECHANGE message.